phkhanhtrinh23/livel_application/README.md

 Our project is called **Livel**.
 This is an application on **live traveling** which helps people travel online and broadcast the journey on the Internet.

 Our team aims to create a mobile application which helps the global tourism industry cope with negative economic impacts of the COVID-19 pandemic.
-This is one of the **17 Sustainable Development Goals** of the **United Nations General Assembly**.

 Moreover, this application is the solution we have come up with to participate in **Solution Challenge 2021** contest from **Google Developer Student Clubs**.

-We want to address **Goal 8** - more specifically, **Target 8.9**.
+We want to address **Goal 8** - more specifically, **Target 8.9** -  from the **17 Sustainable Development Goals** of **the United Nations General Assembly**:

 - *Goal 8*: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 - *Target 8.9*: By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.